starkinfra/sdk-dotnet/README.md

 ### Query PixChargeback logs

-You can query reversal request logs to better understand reversal request life cycles.
+You can query Pix request logs to better understand Pix chargeback life cycles.

 ```c#
 using System;